UnleavenedCode/gads-project/Lab1.md

 4. Set your Default Zone to **us-central1-b** using the command below

- ` gcloud compute set cmompute/zone us-central1-b `
+ ` gcloud config set cmompute/zone us-central1-b `

- ## Task 4 - Connect the two VM Instances
+ ## Task 3 - Connect the two VM Instances

  1. Check if the newly created Instance my-vm-2 can connect to my-vm-1 using the ping command: